michelled/weavly.org/src/activities/pattern-creation.md

 relatedActivities:
   - Draw Shapes
   - Explore Action Blocks
-description: This activity involves creating patterns with the Weavly coding environment.
+description: This activity involves creating patterns with the "Loop" action block in the Weavly coding environment.
 metaImage: /assets/media/pattern_creation.png
 metaImageAlt: "An illustration showing a hand creating a repeated pattern on the Weavly scene.
 Two arrows around the scene show a circular movement. "